- 406,752 sq km

 Situation of Torture and Ill-Treatment

 Paraguay is State Party to all major human rights treaties, including the International Covenant on Civil and Political Rights (CCPR), its Second Optional Protocol aiming at the abolition of the death penalty and the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT), recognising the competence of the Committee against Torture to receive and consider both inter-state and individual complaints (articles 21 and 22).
-Furthermore, Paraguay has ratified the Optional Protocol to the Convention against Torture (OPCAT) and has drafted a law providing for a National Committee for the Prevention of Torture as the National Preventive Mechanism (NPM).
+Furthermore, Paraguay has ratified the Optional Protocol to the Convention against Torture (OPCAT) and has established the National Commission for the Prevention of Torture (Comision Nacional para la Prevención de la Tortura) as National Preventive Mechanism (NPM).
 In addition, the institutional context for the prohibition and prevention of torture includes three inter-institutional commissions that visit adult prisons, detention centres for juveniles and military barracks and the Office of the Ombudsman that is mandated inter alia to conduct unannounced visits to places of detention, to channel individual complaints and to deal with claims for reparations of victims of the Stroessner regime which according to Amnesty International amount to 13,700 applications.